djmattyg007/nspawn-tools/README.txt

   nspawn-enter mymachinename

-If you don't wish to enter the network namespace of the leader process, you can pass the --no-network flag.
-I added this to aid debugging of networking issues within the container (for example, to be able to install additional packages inside the container when networking inside the container is not operational), and therefore it is not generic.
+It is possible to avoid entering some namespaces of the leader process.
+You can pass the --no-network flag to avoid entering the network namespace.
+You can pass the --no-pid flag to avoid entering the PID namespace.
+I added these to aid debugging of issues within the container (especially networking issues).
+It can aid things such as installing packages too.
+As a result, these flags are not generic.
 If someone wants to provide a patch to make this generic for all namespace flags supported by nsenter, I will be happy to consider it.

 nspawn-stop